jzbor/marswm/README.md

 # MARSWM

 A rusty successor to [moonwm](https://github.com/jzbor/moonwm) - my attempt at implementing a window manager with its own library.
+You can find more information on how to use and configure it in the [marswm subdirectory](./marswm).

 *DISCLAIMER: Although already usable this is still in development.
 The library API as well as the window manager itself might be subject to frequent changes.*